hbtoan2910/learnWebService/README.md

 ## TESTING:

-Run on server AppConsumeWS -> When you add multiple projects to Tomcat and run the server, all the deployed projects will be active and running simultaneously.
+Run on server AppConsumeWS

+-> When you add multiple projects to Tomcat and run the server, all the deployed projects will be active and running simultaneously.
 As default, running on same port (8080).
 And each project will be accessible via its corresponding URL context path.
-This allows you to deploy and manage multiple web applications within the same Tomcat server instance
+This allows you to deploy and manage multiple web applications within the same Tomcat server instance.

 ![image](https://github.com/hbtoan2910/learnWebService/assets/59778636/f8634bd9-577d-40cb-9811-4ce69dc2be59)